 You also want to think about registering your website for a country-specific domain.
 Sure, .com is ubiquitous, trusted, and a domain everyone knows, but it’s not always the best choice.
 If you’re translating your website to Japanese, for example, you might want to consider registering a country-level domain like www.examplewebsite.jp.
 The .jp here is the country code top-level domain for Japan.

-If your business is operating in multiple countries, it’s a good idea to localise and serve up a site with their own specific domain.
-This can help your global strategy and allow users in other countries feel your business’s presence where they are.
+If your business is operating in multiple countries, it’s a good idea to localize and serve up a site with its own specific domain.
+This can help your global strategy and allow users in other countries to feel your business’s presence where they are.
 You want customers who visit your site to feel that you are located near them, which is important and will establish trust.

 #6 Ignoring Web Routing by Region